armslice/Megaman-Tutorial/README.md

 ### 1. Creating the Debug console

-Create a Node2D as your main scene, name it Game and save it, it will save as Game.tscn.
+In the top left you will find the scene tab.
+Here you can create all sorts of Nodes, the building block for the game objects in godot.
+In an empty scene you will get a list of suggestions.
+You can also press the [+] icon to create any type of the different nodes in Godot.
+Create a Node2D as the root of your first scene, name it Game and save it, it will save as Game.tscn.
 This is the parent of all other objects in the game.
 You can try to run your scene now by clicking the play icon in the top right.
 You will be asked to select the main scene, select Game.tscn and an empty window of you game should now run.
 At this point you should see, the generic Godot splash screen and what ever the background color is set to in the Project Settings.

+    This tutorial will reference the default layout of Godot which can be modified.
+If you can't find something according to these directions than you may have inadvertently changed the layout.
+You can reset the layout in the Editor menu >Editor Layout>Default

 We attach scripts to game objects.
 There is add/delete script button next to search bar in the "Scene" tab (The Scene Tree) If its green it means the current selected object has no script and you can create a new script and start coding.
 Give Game a script.
 If you named your object properly the script will automatically have the same name as the object, in this case Game.gd.